JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 IntelliJ IDEA then indexes the build and any associated source code and JetBrains Java Runtime.

 #### IntelliJ Platform Configuration
-Explicitly setting the [Setup DSL](https://github.com/JetBrains/gradle-intellij-plugin#setup-dsl) attributes `intellij.version` and `intellij.type` tells the Gradle plugin to use that configuration of the IntelliJ Platform to build the plugin project.
+Explicitly setting the [Setup DSL](https://github.com/JetBrains/gradle-intellij-plugin#setup-dsl) attributes `intellij.version` and `intellij.type` tells the Gradle plugin to use that configuration of the IntelliJ Platform to create the plugin project.

 All available platform versions can be browsed in the [IntelliJ Platform Artifacts Repositories](/reference_guide/intellij_artifacts.md).